 how and why I did this can be

 found in my 240

 Big Brakes Page.

-While my 245 stopped being a daily grocery getter, it was still very much a road trip machine.
+While my 245 eventually stopped being a daily grocery getter, it was still very much a road trip machine.
 I made quite a few long trips to Volvo meets and shows in California and Arizona, Oregon and Washington and it never stranded me.
 With so many modifications, I crossed my fingers each time.
-In the summer of 2003 I drove in air-conditioned comfort 1,100 miles each way to the West Coast National Volvo Owners Meet in Olympia, Washington.
-The 245 won First Place and Best of Show in the modified division that year (see those awards here: http://www.240turbo.com/specsheet245.html).
+In the summer of 2003 I drove this car 1,100 miles each way to the West Coast National Volvo Owners Meet in Olympia, Washington.
+It won First Place and Best of Show in the modified division that year.
+See those awards here: https://www.240turbo.com/specsheet245.html.

 1980 242 DL back in